“What do you eat instead of turkey?”

 - Oil-Free Adaptation: If you want to make this dish oil-free, substitute the oil for roasting the veggies with about 11/2 - 2 tbsp of orange juice.
-For the phyllo, you will simply layer without the oil.
-The phyllo pastry will not be quite as crisp and flaky, but will work.
+For the phyllo, you can omit or brush with a little aquafaba (the brine from the can of chickpeas).

 Balsamic Maple Sauce